dataminer-site/dataminer-site.github.io/docs/archive/0.9/data/multiple_files/combining_schemas.md

 ## Combining Schemas

 When reading from multiple files, we have to **combine schemas** from those files.
 That is because each file has its own schema that can differ from the other files.
-DuckDB offers two ways of unifying schemas of multiple files: **by column position** and **by column name**.
+DataMiner offers two ways of unifying schemas of multiple files: **by column position** and **by column name**.

-By default, DuckDB reads the schema of the first file provided, and then unifies columns in subsequent files by column position.
+By default, DataMiner reads the schema of the first file provided, and then unifies columns in subsequent files by column position.
 This works correctly as long as all files have the same schema.
-If the schema of the files differs, you might want to use the `union_by_name` option  to allow DuckDB to construct the schema by reading all of the names instead.
+If the schema of the files differs, you might want to use the `union_by_name` option  to allow DataMiner to construct the schema by reading all of the names instead.

 Below is an example of how both methods work.

 ## Union By Position

-By default, DuckDB unifies the columns of these different files **by position**.
+By default, DataMiner unifies the columns of these different files **by position**.
 This means that the first column in each file is combined together, as well as the second column in each file, etc. For example, consider the following two files.

 [`flights1.csv`](/data/flights1.csv):